TanishSharrma/personal/GSoc_Proposal_Tanish_AIMA.md

 ## Coding Samples (Python):

-Coding samples for Python can found on my github : https://github.com/TanishSharrma/PythonAlgorithms.
+Coding samples for Python can found on my GitHub : https://github.com/TanishSharrma/PythonAlgorithms.

 A couple of examples are demonstrated below :